Chart Color Schemes

 Residential development activity is lower than average in Ipswich according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Ipswich has seen around 4 new homes approved per year.
-Between financial years FY-21 and FY-25, approximately 23 homes were approved, with no approvals recorded so far in FY-26.
-This results in an average of about 2 new residents per year per dwelling constructed over the past five financial years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Ipswich has seen around 4 new homes approved per year.
+Over the past 5 financial years (between FY-21 and FY-25), approximately 24 homes were approved, with 1 more approved in FY-26 so far.
+This results in an average of 1.7 new residents per year per dwelling constructed during this period.

-This trend indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
-Ipswich has approximately 318 people per dwelling approval, suggesting a low density market.
-Future projections estimate an addition of 1,727 residents by 2041, based on the latest AreaSearch quarterly estimate.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+This represents a notable shift from the area's existing housing composition (currently 68.0% houses), suggesting decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
+The location has approximately 321 people per dwelling approval, indicating a low density market.
+Future projections show Ipswich adding 1,652 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development